 - Refining the application’s design

-- Finally developing a high-fidelity prototype.
+- Finally, developing a high-fidelity prototype.

 I’m so excited to share that a high-fidelity prototype exists!
 I chose Adobe XD to develop this prototype.
 I haven’t used Adobe XD before, and within an hour, I felt completely comfortable with the program.
 I’m impressed.
 Adobe knocked it out of the park with this program.

 The program is intuitive, easy to understand, and extremely powerful.
 The software also allows real-time monitoring and testing on an actual device.
-With my iPhone X at the ready, the prototype began to feel and look like an existing application.
+With my iPhone X ready, the prototype began to feel and look like an existing application.

 Adobe XD made linking and coding the behaviors of the application reasonably straightforward.
-I’m grateful for the software’s click and connect approach.
+I’m grateful for the software’s click-and-connect approach.
 I’ve never made an application prototype before and found the connection process to be a breeze.

 Visit NBMA: Prototype

-I wanted the app to be easy to navigate, and operate light on text.
+I wanted the app to be easy to navigate and operate light on text.
 I envisioned the images to ease the user experience in a media immersive app.

 The prototype process also inspired me to adjust the sequence of the main headers, subheaders, and scrollable elements.
-I also reconfigured the hamburger menu, allowing users to learn about COVID 19, and gave users the ability to find New Bedford’s social media platforms.
-A hamburger menu features on all pages instead of the main headers in the paper prototype.
+I also reconfigured the hamburger menu, allowing users to learn about COVID 19, and giving users the ability to find New Bedford’s social media platforms.
+A hamburger menu features all pages instead of the main headers in the paper prototype.